iepha-mg/manual.appi/paginas/marcos_regulatorios/descentralizacao/OSCIP/README.md

 <div class="mermaid">
 flowchart LR
     subgraph Publicacao["Publicação"]
-        A1["Solicitar estudo de viabilidade à Seplag (art.
+        A1["Solicitar análise do estudo de viabilidade à Seplag (art.
 15 da Lei e art.
 8º do Decreto)"] A2["Elaborar edital e minuta de Termo de Parceria (art.
 10 do Decreto)"] A3["Solicitar aprovação orçamentária do Cofin (art.
-10, § 7º do Decreto)"] A4["Análise jurídica obrigatória (art.
+10, § 7º do Decreto)"] A4["Análise jurídica (art.
 10, §6º do Decreto)"] A5["Constituir Comissão Julgadora (art.
 15 do Decreto)"] A6["Publicar edital (mín.
 10 dias úteis) (art.
 10, §3º do Decreto)"] A1 --> A2 --> A3 --> A4 --> A5 --> A6